starfishmod/MIDI2_CPP/README.md

 ---
 ## midi2Processor M2_ENABLE_IDREQ Methods
 These are available if ```#define M2_ENABLE_IDREQ``` is set.
-If a Device ID Request is recieved the class will automatically send a reply based on the DeviceId, Model, Famil and Version information provided.
+If a Device ID Request is received the class will automatically send a reply based on the DeviceId, Model, Famil and Version information provided.

 ### void sendIdentityRequest (uint8_t group)
 Send out a Universal SysEx Device ID Request